10yard/dkbros/readme.md

 - Each player gets their own hammers, and they can be smashed together

-- The last player to grab a hammer gets the barrel control and retains control until the other player grabs a hammer.
+- The last player to take a hammer gets barrel control and retains control until the other player takes a hammer.
 The barrels change colour when P2 has the steering.

 - Pulling rivets is fun with 2 players sharing the task.
 The fireballs spawn in a calculated safe position for both players.